rayheil/csc207-lab7/README.md

 done along the lines of the following: Use the top menu to navigate to File > Open Projects from File System and open the 'Lab-7' folder.

+Once it opens I *think* it's supposed to recognize the git repo, but if it doesn't you can make it do so by going to Window > Show View > Other > Git Repositories and choosing "Add an existing local repository."
+Then, you'll be able to see what's going on in the Git Staging view (also accessible through the Window menu).

 Hopefully that all works!
 If it doesn't I misplanned something terribly, and we should figure out how to fix it.